croepha/the-bike-shed/README.md

 4. `bash setup_dev_environment.bash` (or run the "setup dev environment" vscode task)
-5. To build the code and run the tests: `bash build.bash` (or the build task in vscode) Note the first time you run the build, you might get an error like this:  `fatal error: '/build/parse_headers.re.c' file not found` Just run the build again, currently we aren't telling ninja about some files were generating Hopefully that just worked, if it didn't, please let us know
+5. To build the code and run the tests: `bash build.bash` (or the build task in vscode) Note the first time you run the build, you might get an error like this:  `fatal error: '/build/parse_headers.re.c' file not found` Just run the build again, currently we aren't telling ninja about some files were generating, this only effects first time builds.
+Hopefully that just worked, if it didn't, please let us know

 For Schematics, you should also grab [KiCad]